Darimo4ka/Day-Planner/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist
-The following animation demonstrates the application functionality:

-A user clicks on slots on the color-coded calendar and edits the events.